-Firmly hold the tray lever and pull the drive tray out of the bay.
+2. Firmly hold the tray lever and pull the drive tray out of the bay.

-- 3. Place the drive tray on a flat and stable surface. - Prepare the SATA/SAS HDD and the bundled set of screws.
+- 3. Place the drive tray on a flat and stable surface. - 4.
+Release the two screws then remove support beam from the drive tray. - 5.
+Prepare the SATA/SAS HDD and the bundled set of screws.

-5. Place the SATA/SAS HDD into the tray then secure it with four screws.
+6. Place the SATA/SAS HDD into the tray then secure it with four screws.